Abbey4799/CuteGPT/README.md

     --out_data_path data/test/
 ```

-- Note that if you continue fine-tuning based on `XuYipei/kw-cutegpt-13b-ift`, you need to replace the tokenizer with `XuYipei/kw-cutegpt-13b-ift` because the latter has added special tokens.
+**Note**: If you continue fine-tuning based on `XuYipei/kw-cutegpt-13b-ift`, you need to replace the tokenizer with `XuYipei/kw-cutegpt-13b-ift` because the latter has added special tokens.

 Train the model